Seed Scavenger Hunt and Learn about Seeds

 Biomimicry

 Fun fact: Did you know that velcro was invented after a curious man had seeds stick to his socks while on a bushwalk?
 It’s a fascinating story of perseverance, design, technology and biomimicry (copying nature to invent something for humans).
-Read more about this invention here or watch the video below.
+Read more about this invention here or watch the video.